CrispyDrone/BWSort/README.md

 5. Improve renaming flexibility similar to sc2gears/scelight
 6. Try to improve the parsing algorithm which will mean more reliable sorting, renaming, filtering,...:
    + This will fix team identification which is currently very buggy.
 Players are often reported to be on the same team even though they are opponents.
-   + Matchup identification as a result is also buggy since players are not separated into the correct teams.
+   + Match-up identification as a result is also buggy since players are not separated into the correct teams.
 7. Support for 1.16 replays
 8. General bug fixing